Frank Forcucci

-Frank Forcucci is an American college football coach and former college baseball player.
-He is the defensive coordinator for Western New England University, a position he has held since 2023.
+Frank Forcucci is an American college football coach and former college baseball player who is currently the defensive coordinator for Southern Connecticut.
+He most recently served as the defensive coordinator for Western New England University, a position he held from 2023 to 2025.
 Forcucci served as the head football coach at Becker College in Leicester, Massachusetts from 2016 until the school closed in 2021.
 He was hired in 2011 as the defensive coordinator at the University of Massachusetts Amherst.